tractortractor/Vangers/README.md

 Vangers restoration project
 =======

-This project is made to restore and enhance functionality of Vangers github release: https://github.com/KranX/Vangers
+This project was made to restore and enhance functionality of Vangers github release: https://github.com/KranX/Vangers

 All source code except "data" folder is based on 7 April 2016 release.